Friday 8th September 2017. Flight 17, West Jet. Dublin airport to St. John’s, NL.

 I meet up with Lori Mac Carthy, nee Butler, at her house off Waterford Bridge Road.
 Lori lives in a part of town that is full of trees and nice gardens.
 Built on original farmland I see an apple tree in someone’s very green front lawn (they are big on lawns and flowers here), the apple tree is a survivor of the farming days when people grew food.

-Getting to speak with Lori seems like a good place to start my inquiry, as I am curious as to what food can still be harvested for free.
-Lori is a forager and a passionate educator and for her, mealtimes are a social engagement with family and others.
+Through research I found out about Lori and it seems like a good place to start my inquiry.
+I am curious as to what food can still be harvested for free.
+Lori is a forager and a passionate educator and for her, mealtimes are a social engagement with family and others and no food is wasted..

 The workshop space is warm from the wood-burning stove.
 Dark coloured timber logs lie to one side and an axe is comfortably embedded into one of these blocks.
-Various cooking pots are slowly bubbling on the stove, wafting out smells I do not entirely recognise.
+Various cooking pots are slowly bubbling on the stove, wafting out unusual meaty smells, I do not know exactly what is cooking.

 Here you find an appreciation of the time it takes to make a meal.
 Bones from the animal carcass are cooked for hours and might be the evening meal she feeds her family, nothing is wasted.